hashguide/cryptoist.org_guides/README.md

 _**You will need to remove the additional `SPDX-License-Identifier` statements within the flattened file in order for verification to be successful**_

 ### Navigating Blockscout
 - Go to Blockscout.com & locate the smart contract that you would like to verify or go to the address used to deploy contract.
-Look for the smart contract you would like to verify & it will be easier to open two pages in seperate tabs to obtain data as needed.
+Look for the smart contract you would like to verify & it will be easier to open two pages in separate tabs to obtain data as needed.
 First open up the 'Contract Address' in one tab & 'Transaction Hash' of the same contract that was deployed.

 ![Image of a transaction block on Blockscout.com](./verify_contract_screenshots/blockscout_transaction_hash_block.png)